chriscastille6/website/content/post/correlation-learning-app/index.md

 ### Why This Approach Works

-**Experiential learning** is at the heart of the app's effectiveness.
-Students learn by doing, not just reading.
+**Experiential learning is at the heart of the app’s effectiveness.** Students learn by doing, not just reading.
 The immediate feedback loop—make a guess, see the result, understand the explanation—creates powerful learning moments that stick.

+To use the app, select the correlation coefficient (r) that represents your best guess for the relationship between the two variables using the slider.
+Then, click “Generate Plot” to visualize how your chosen correlation would look in the data.
+You can explore how different values of r change the scatterplot.
+When you’re ready to see how your guess compares to the actual research finding, click “Submit for Feedback.”
+The app will show you the correct answer and provide an explanation, helping you build intuition for what different correlations look like in real data.

 ![Phase 1: Intuitive Examples](/img/correlation-app/phase1_height_weight.png)